1. Bryn Mawr Trust’s Investment Philosophy: A Real-World Reminder

 Includes a surcharge of 2.5% in 1970

-Sources: Urban Institute, Brookings Institution, and BMT
+Sources: Urban Institute, Brookings Institution, and Bryn Mawr Trust

 On the regulatory front, energy companies would face a far more formidable operating environment, with Biden stating that he would move to “phase out fossil fuels.”
 Pharmaceutical companies would also face the likelihood of some type of price controls.
 Certain large cap tech companies may also fare poorly, as they don’t pay much in the form of taxes, and Democrats have indicated a desire to pursue these huge companies on antitrust grounds.
 Potential winners would be alternative energy, electric vehicles, and companies geared toward increased infrastructure spending.